osmandapp/docs/content/osmand/plugins/trip-recording.md

 {% default %}

-The [REC widget](/osmand/widgets/info-widgets#-trip-recording-widget) is used to create new records.
-The widget shows up in the list of widgets in the [Configure screen](/osmand/widgets/configure-screen) menu, after the Trip recording plugin is enabled.
+With the setup of the Trip recording plugin, the [REC widget](/osmand/widgets/info-widgets#-trip-recording-widget) shows up in the list of widgets in the [Configure screen](/osmand/widgets/configure-screen) menu.

+The REC widget is used to create new records.
 If toggled on in the list of widgets, the REC widget becomes displayed on the screen.

-- To start recording, tap the REC widget, and confirm in the opened Start dialog, if it is enabled to be displayed.
+- To start recording, tap the REC widget, and confirm in the opened Start dialog, if it is enabled.
+Otherwise, confirmation is not needed, and the recording will start automatically.

 - To finish recording, tap the REC widget again, and confirm in the Trip recording dialog.
+Select the respective option for confirmation, as there are a few other and providing extra capabilities detailed for the iOS and Android versions.

 ![Start recording in iOS](/assets/images/plugins/trip-recording/ios_widget_start2.png) ![Start recording in Android](/assets/images/plugins/trip-recording/and_widget_menu2.png)